Slit-strip Ising boundary conformal field theory 1: Discrete and continuous function spaces: Introduction

 \subsection{Slit-strip geometry and boundary conformal field theory}

 In this series of articles we consider the Ising model in lattice approximations of the strip and slit-strip geometries illustrated in Figures~\ref{fig: cont strip and slit-strip}.
 Likewise, we extensively use spaces of holomorphic functions in the strip and the slit-strip, as well as discrete holomorphic functions in their lattice approximations.
-Since it may not yet be apparent in this first part of the series, let us briefly explain the role that these geometries play in boundary conformal field theory.
+Let us briefly explain the role that these geometries play in boundary conformal field theory.

 The rough idea is that the strip and the slit-strip are for boundary conformal field theory what the cylinder (or annulus) and the pair-of-pants Riemann surfaces are for bulk conformal field theory.
 Let us begin with the more familiar setup of bulk conformal field theory. \footnote{ \emph{Bulk conformal field theory} is in fact commonly referred to plainly as \emph{conformal field theory} (CFT), and the term \emph{boundary conformal field theory} (BCFT) is then used to distinguish the case when the domains of interest have physical boundaries on which boundary conditions can be imposed (for the fields of the quantum field theory and for the statistical mechanics model that is to be described by the quantum field theory).
 If one focuses only on symmetry algebras, the term \emph{chiral conformal field theory} could be used in place of boundary conformal field theory as well, although this term originally arises from decomposing the symmetry algebra of a bulk conformal field theory into two parts: holomorphic and antiholomorphic chiralities.
 Our main focus will be the Ising model in domains with boundary, but we use the term conformal field theory generally to variously refer to any of the above~--- we then use the epithets boundary, bulk, and chiral, where attention needs to be drawn to the particularities of the case in question. } The role of geometry is most transparent in Segal's axiomatization of conformal field theories~\cite{Segal-definition_of_CFT, Segal-definition_of_CFT-new}, in which a CFT is defined as a (projective) functor~--- subject to certain axioms~--- from the category whose morphisms are bordered Riemann surfaces with parametrized boundary components to the category whose morphisms are trace-class operators between tensor products of a given Hilbert space.
 Segal's approach is clearly motivated by the transfer matrix formalism in statistical mechanics: the operators associated to cylider surfaces (of different moduli) form a semigroup which is thought of as the scaling limit of the semigroup generated by the transfer matrix itself.